cschol/modular80/README.md

-# Plugins for VCV Rack by modular80
+# Plugins for VCV Rack

 This repository contains a collection of plugins for [VCV Rack](https://vcvrack.com/), the open-source virtual modular synthesizer.